nglaeser/crypto-glossary/docs/general.md

 **Hardness assumption**
 : A problem, such as factoring, which is assumed to be hard.
 A cryptographic scheme's security may hinge on the adversary not being able to solve this problem, and if the assumption turns out not to hold, the proof of security is invalidated.

-**i.i.d.**
+**Independent and identically distributed (i.i.d.)**
-: Independent and identically distributed.
-Two random variables are i.i.d. if they have the same probability distribution and are independent of each other.
+: Two random variables are *i.i.d.* if they have the same probability distribution and are independent of each other.

 **Injective**
 : A function such that every element of the codomain is the image of at most one element of the domain.
 Equivalently, $f(a)=f(b)$ implies $a=b$.
 Also known as _one-to-one_.
 Compare to _surjective_, _bijective_.